A lawyer’s tips for DIY Australian company registration

 When you submit your application, record your reference number.
 Without it, you may need to lodge a new application.

 Documents should be sent by the due date stated at the end of your application.
-If they're not sent within 43 days of submitting the application, it will be refused.
+If they are not sent within 43 days of submitting the application, it will be refused.
 Non-residents need to provide either:

 And there is more information about proving your identity on the Australian Business Register.

-Finally, I wish you every success with your venture.
-If you have questions, feel free to share them below.
+I wish you every success with your ventures!